See All

 Recommended Time: 2 hours

-Run by the Emirates Heritage Club, this village is also home to public workshops where craftsmen demonstrate traditional skills such as metalwork, pottery, weaving and spinning yarn.
-They might even offer you a chance to try your hand at their trade.
+The village is also home to the Emirates Heritage Club, which hosts workshops for traditional crafts.
+You can watch craftsmen demonstrate traditional skills such as metalwork, pottery, weaving and spinning yarn.
+They may even let you try your hand at their trade too.

-Don’t forget to check out the village’s little spice shop that offers a range of dried herbs, handmade soaps and plenty of souvenirs to take home to family and friends.
+Don’t forget to check out the village’s little spice shop, which offers a range of dried herbs, handmade soaps and plenty of souvenirs to take home to family and friends.

 Sheikh Zayed Grand Mosque